 My favorite of Jimmy Fallon's "Thank You Notes" is the one thanking hard taco shells for staying intact all the way from the factory to his plate, then breaking as soon as he tries to fill them.
 This is a familiar woe to all gringo taco eaters.
 (Mexicans, of course, don't bother with the silly things.)
 Even if you're as careful as a brain surgeon and manage not to break your store-bought shell during filling, it surely will shatter to pieces with the first bite.
 But I'm here to say that this simply does not have to be.
-If you're a hard-shell taco fan and you're not afraid of a little vegetable oil (dieters, take yourself over to our article on designing a skinny kitchen, because this is not for you), your life is about to change forever…introducing the double-fried taco.
+If you're a hard-shell taco fan and you're not afraid of a little vegetable oil, your life is about to change forever…introducing the double-fried taco.

 Deep-Fry the Tortillas